hectormc-main/Fritter/ROUTES.md

 - Alias not signed in
 - This alias has already proliferated this freet
+- Content does not exist

+### 'GET /api/proliferate/:contentId' - Get number of proliferates on content

+**Returns**

+- Number of proliferates on content

+**Throws**

-- Freet does not exist
+- Content does not exist

-### 'DELETE /api/proliferate/:freetId' - Un-proliferate the freet
+### 'DELETE /api/proliferate/:contentId' - Un-proliferate the content

 **Returns**